lindaperez/5_bk_PyBer-Analysis/README.md

 ## Summary
 Three business recommendations to the CEO for addressing any disparities among the city types:

-1. Analyze costs of life, expenses in vehicles, housing, travel distances can make reasonable impact in fares in Rural areas.
+1. Analyzing costs of life, expenses in vehicles, housing, travel distances can make a reasonable impact on fares in Rural areas.
 2. Analyze how the drivers are assigned to every zone.
-Is there any system or they are just hired.
+Is there any system to hire the people.
-3. Analyze Job oportunities/acomodations/population are possible reasons for disparities in the number of drivers.
+3. Analyze Job opportunities/accommodations/population are possible reasons for disparities in the number of drivers.